wordofwarning/wordofwarning.org/current/2024-turn/programme/index.md

 Featuring *the things that bind you*, a short improvisational movement film exploring immersion and adaptability, this piece threads a collaboration between different worlds.

-Directed/performed by chris brown · D.O.P.: Sophie Broadgate · 1st AD: Bill Sutton

 Content Warning: please click [here](/warnings).

+Directed/performed by chris brown · DOP: Sophie Broadgate · 1st AD: Bill Sutton

 chris is a multidisciplinary artist who works in live performance, film, video, and participatory settings.
-His work has been described as “Joyful, Communal and Tender” — ilovemanchester.com on *LOB*
+His work has been described as "Joyful, Communal and Tender" — ilovemanchester.com on *LOB*.

 <a href="https://chrisbtheatre.com" target="_blank">chrisbtheatre.com</a> · <a href="https://instagram.com/christopher.p.brown" target="_blank">Insta @christopher.p.brown</a> · <a href="https://twitter.com/ChristopherActB" target="_blank">X @ChristopherActB</a>
 <hr>
 **Fabíola Santana** · *Mothers, Grandmothers, and their Post Colonial Children*

-How has colonialism impacted the care we have received from our elders?
+*How has colonialism impacted the care we have received from our elders?
 How did we experience their resilience?
 What nurturing strategies can we share with each other to help us thrive, in a mainstream society that seeks to racialise and dehumanise us?
-Can we create rituals and spaces to care for ourselves?
+Can we create rituals and spaces to care for ourselves?*

 Three women from the Global Ethnic Majority whose families have been impacted by Colonisation — sharing their own histories of care, resilience, and legacy through the body.
 Going beyond everyday storytelling, transforming those energies into a live experience.

+Content Warning: please click [here](/warnings).

 Lead Artist: Fabíola Santana · Performed by Fabíola Santana, Jessica Morgado, Fae Wolfe · Outside Eye: WilL Dickie · Supported by a Divergency micro-commission (2020) & LADA DIY (2021).

-Content Warning: please click [here](/warnings).

 Fabíola is a dance artist exploring performance as a medium for connection, transformation, and exchange.
-Her practice combines classical and contemporary dance training, immersive theatre, audience participation, actor training, live art.<br>Jessica is an emerging dance artist based in Cambridge.
-She works internationally as a dancer, teacher, and collaborator.<br>Fae is a registered Movement Facilitator & coach with ISMETA.
+Her practice combines classical & contemporary dance training, immersive theatre, audience participation, actor training, live art.<br>Jessica is an emerging dance artist based in Cambridge.
+She works internationally as a dancer, teacher, and collaborator.<br>Fae is a registered movement facilitator & coach with ISMETA.
 Her current research focuses on how embodied writing can support decolonial movement practices for women of colour in academia.<br>
 <a href="https://fabiolasantana.co.uk" target="_blank">fabiolasantana.co.uk</a> · <a href="https://instagram.com/fbs.santana" target="_blank">Insta @fbs.santana</a> · <a href="https://twitter.com/fbs_santana" target="_blank">X @fbs_santana</a>
 <hr>
 **Isaac Glenister** · *Lower Broughton*